linkedin/Liger-Kernel/README.md

 ```
 ## Getting Started

-There are a couple ways to apply Liger kernels, depending on how much customization you want.
+There are a couple ways to apply Liger kernels, depending on the level of customization required.

 ### 1. Use AutoLigerKernelForCausalLM

 Using the `AutoLigerKernelForCausalLM` is the simplest approach, as you don't have to import a model-specific patching API.
-If the model type is supported, the modeling code will be automatically patched.
+If the model type is supported, the modeling code will be automatically patched using the default settings.

 ```python
 import transformers